 I made a variation of this Greek lemon chicken recipe and everybody seemed to enjoy the taste.

 The chicken turned out very juicy and tender.
-The only thing I regret is not making a gravy with the cooking liquid or juices.
+The only thing I regret is not making a gravy with the pan drippings.

 Also, marinating your chicken overnight would probably make the best tasting Greek lemon chicken recipe.